Brandon Lee (pornographic film actor): Pornography career

 Lee started in the industry in 1997 at the age of 18 after being discovered by adult film director Chi Chi Larue at a bathhouse.
 He chose the name of actor Brandon Lee as his porn name.
-His first movies were under Catalina Video for the Asian niche market but he crossed over into the mainstream gay pornography by 1998.
+His first movies were under Catalina Video for the Asian niche market but he crossed over into mainstream gay pornography by 1998.
 He worked as a top which was unusual at that time for an Asian actor in US or European gay pornography.
+One of the most famous interracial movie in 1998 was Fortune Nookie, directed by Chi Chi Larue, with Niko Thai, Erik Tenaka, Tishiro Ho.

-An analysis of Lee's work, and his place in the gay pornography industry, written by Nguyen Tan Hoang, appeared in the book Porn Studies (Linda Williams, Duke University Press).
+An analysis of Lee's work, and his place in the gay pornography industry, written by Nguyen Tan Hoang (Nguyễn Tấn Hoàng), appeared in the book Porn Studies (Linda Williams, Duke University Press).
 According to Richard Fung, Asian men were usually portrayed asexually in Western culture, and Nguyen argued that Lee's position in gay pornography challenged these stereotypes.
 The essay is entitled "The Resurrection of Brandon Lee: The Making of a Gay Asian-American Porn Star."

 After starring in seven porn videos for Catalina from 1997 to 1998, Lee took a hiatus.
 He made his comeback as a Rascal Video Exclusive in 2004, and in Chi Chi Larue's Wicked (2005), bottomed for the first time on screen.
 Nguyen has published another essay analyzing Lee's porn career, titled "The Rise, and Fall, of a Gay Asian American Porn Star", in his book A View from the Bottom: Asian American Masculinity and Sexual Representation.

 Lee was awarded the "Wall of Fame" award at the 2015 Grabby Awards in Chicago, IL.
 Matthew Rettenmund included Lee in his 2019 list of "History's 250 Greatest Gay-Porn Stars" on Boyculture.com at #39.